carrotinator/Archipelago/worlds/tloz_ph/docs/tricks_and_skips.md

 - B1 Boomerang Skip with Spirit of Courage (Not Implemented)

 ## Nyave's Ship
-- Kill miblins with barrels (Hard Logic)
+- Kill miniblins with barrels (Hard Logic)

+## Isle of Gust
+- Gust South NW Chest without shovel
+  - from west entrance with grapple (Normal Logic)
+  - from east entrance with grapple and bombchu camera lock (Glitched Logic)

 ## Temple of Wind
 - [Boss key early](https://www.youtube.com/watch?v=16hl9_mOLds) (not implemented)